When Can Little One's Drink Water? A Guide for Parents

 • Flavoured milk and sweetened drinks provide extra calories without essential nutrients.

-• Fizzy drinks, soft drinks, or beverages with artificial sweeteners are not appropriate for infants or toddlers.
+• Fizzy drinks, soft drinks, or beverages with artificial sweeteners are not appropriate for little one's or toddlers.

-The World Health Organization and other public health authorities recommend sticking to breast milk, formula milk, cow’s milk (after 12 months old), and water as the main drinks for babies and toddlers.
+The World Health Organization and other public health authorities recommend sticking to maternal milk, formula milk, cow’s milk (after 12 months old), and water as the main drinks for little one's and toddlers.

 Developing Cup Drinking Skills